Dre Campbell Farm

 17. Onion Spray

 Use an onion to make a homemade spray that repels green flies.
 Blend one onion in a cup of water.
-Next, strain and use the solution to spray the affected plants.
+Next, strain the solution and spray it onto the affected plants.

 Greenflies hate the smell of onions.